kumaratul60/System-Design/Networking/Web/Headers.md

 - **Meaning:** The resource has not changed since the last request.
 - **Context:** Used in **Conditional GETs**.
 The client sends an `If-None-Match` (ETag) or `If-Modified-Since` header.
 If the server sees the file is the same, it returns 304 with no body, saving massive amounts of bandwidth.

+### 307 Temporary Redirect

+- **Meaning:** Similar to 302, but the client must use the same HTTP method in the redirected request.
+- **Use Case:** Ensures POST requests remain POST after redirect; useful for API redirects.

+### 308 Permanent Redirect

+- **Meaning:** Similar to 301, but the client must use the same HTTP method in the redirected request.
+- **Use Case:** Permanent redirects that preserve method; rare but strict for APIs.

 ---